kedify/otel-add-on/examples/metric-push/README.md

 ```

 > [!TIP]
-> In general, when instrumenting the application using OTEL sdk, you can call the
+> In general, when instrumenting the application using OTel sdk, you can call the
 > [ForceFlush](https://opentelemetry.io/docs/specs/otel/metrics/sdk/#forceflush-1)
 > to further decrease the delay between a metric change and scaling trigger.